Data-driven digital banking the way to go - KPMG report

 Chief Executive Officer of the Chartered Institute of Bankers (CIB), Charles Ofori-Acquah, in his remarks encouraged banks to forge strong partnerships with fintechs to offer the right mix of experience to their customers.

-Mr. Ofori-Acquah added: “There is also responsible banking; profit must go with purpose and that can be achieved with customer-centred banking.”
+Mr. Ofori-Acquah added: “There is also responsible banking; profit must go with purpose and that can be achieved with customer-centered banking.”

-KPMG’s Financial Services Strategy Lead Robert Dzato says banks must pay attention to customer demographics so as to design products that meet the insatiable needs of the digital era

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.